 This resulted in several Indian Wars.
 There were many during the 1890s and also into the 19th Century.

 Treaties were subsequently signed between both parties.
 The U.S. wanted the Natives to adopt the practices of farming.

 But as these were inadequate for the dry area this resulted in many deaths.

 By 1924 any Native American who was not already a U.S. citizen was granted citizenship.
 Today indigenous languages are being preserved as there is great importance being placed on one’s past.

 After checking out this impressive collection of resources why not learn more about Native Americans by heading on over to Wikipedia.

 There you will learn about more than 500 recognized tribes of America.

 Why Purchase The Native American Genealogy Premium Collection?

 You may already know that you have Native American ancestry.
 But the problem is how do you prove it?

-There may have been stories passed down the generations and these may have peaked your interest.
+There may have been stories passed down the generations and these may have piqued your interest.